repobee/repobee/docs/migrate.rst

 Migrate master repositories into the target (or master) organization (``migrate`` command)
 ******************************************************************************************
-This step sounds complicated, but it's actually very easy, and can be performed with a single Repomate command.
+This step sounds complicated, but it's actually very easy, and can be performed with a single RepoBee command.
 There is however a pre-requisite that must be fulfilled.
 You must either

 * Have local copies of your master repos.